chinamike65/hugo-tuolesi/content/book3/book3en.md

 123

-We have chosen the most excellent and ultimate Buddhism, and we have converted to the Mahayana in Buddhism, and it is also the most excellent Vajrayana in the Mahayana, and we have learned to practice Tsongkhapa, the most complete and most difficult to meet in the Vajrayana.
+We have chosen the most excellent and ultimate Buddhism, and we have converted to the Mahayana in Buddhism, and it is also the most excellent Vajrayana in the Mahayana, and we have learned to study Tsongkhapa, the most complete and most difficult to meet in the Vajrayana.
 The teachings of the master.

 What is even more rare is that I also met a master who has mastered this teaching method.
 While feeling joy and happiness, I must clearly understand that the master is the Buddha and Bodhisattva who respond to our kind of people and come to save us.

 The inconceivable benefit of conversion refers to the transformation of Buddhas and Bodhisattvas in response to the interests and needs of all beings, manifesting the corresponding signs to save all beings.

 For example, the often-mentioned "Avalokitesvara Bodhisattva, who is loving and compassionate, and who saves from suffering and calamities," will appear immediately when sentient beings encounter disasters, and the allusions of Green Tara, etc., are all good examples.

-Now, when we want to learn the Dharma and have the idea of ​​liberating from samsara, we meet the corresponding guru.
+Now, when we want to learn the Dharma and have the aim of ​gaining ​liberation from samsara, we meet the corresponding guru.

-Therefore, we must understand that a guru is a Buddha or Bodhisattva who comes to meet our needs and to teach the Dharma.
+Therefore, we must understand that a guru is a Buddha or Bodhisattva who comes to meet our needs and to teach us the Dharma.

 After understanding this, it is even more necessary to establish faith in the guru and truly treat the guru as a Buddha or Bodhisattva.